pksurferdad/knative-microservices/README.md

    We will utilize [AWS EKS](https://aws.amazon.com/eks/) to host our infrastructure components on Kubernetes (K8s).
 The simplest method to create a k8s cluster on AWS is to utilize [eksctl](https://eksctl.io/) following this [guidance](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) from AWS.

-   Below is a sample `eksctl` manifest to create and EKS cluster with an associated managed node group.
+   Below is a sample `eksctl` manifest to create and EKS cluster with an associated managed node group for running our workloads.

 ```